Virginia Tech Engaged

 Engagement leaders across Virginia Tech work every day to develop connections in communities and industries across the commonwealth and beyond.

-In fiscal year 2024, units within the Office of Engagement made significant contributions to the university and many diverse communities while receiving $14.9 million in external funds and sponsored research.
+In fiscal year 2025, units within the Office of Engagement made significant contributions to the university and many diverse communities while receiving over $9 million in external funds and sponsored research.

 Share your thoughts